horda-dev/dart_examples/twitter/client/README.md

 }
 ```

-**Usage Example (`HomePage`, `HomeViewModel`, `TweetViewModel`, and `AuthorUserViewModel`):**
+**Usage Example (`HomePage`, `InfiniteScrollListView`, `TweetViewModel`, and `AuthorUserViewModel`):**
-The `HomePage` runs the `UserTimelineQuery` to get the current user's timeline.
-The `HomeViewModel` then accesses the list of tweets from this timeline, and for each tweet, a `TweetViewModel` is created, which internally uses the `TweetQuery` to fetch the tweet's details, including the `BasicUserInfoQuery` for the author and users who liked the tweet.
+The `HomePage` runs the `UserTimelineQuery` to get the current user's timeline entity ID.
+It then uses the `InfiniteScrollListView` widget to display tweets with pagination.
+For each tweet, a `TweetViewModel` is created, which internally uses the `TweetQuery` to fetch the tweet's details, including the `BasicUserInfoQuery` for the author and users who liked the tweet.
 The `AuthorUserViewModel` then consumes this `BasicUserInfoQuery` to provide author-specific details.

 ```dart
 // In home/home_page.dart